seemecnc/Marlin4Due/README.md

 ### Modified for AMBIT (Experimental)
 This firmware is an experimental fork of Marlin4Due with the necessary modifications to run UltiMachine's new AMBIT 3d controller.

+WORKS WITH ARDUINO 1.6.0 ONLY!!!
+Use the fork ambit-addons160 and copy ArduinoAddons/Arduino_1.6.0/hardware/ultimachine TO c:/program files (might be x86)/Arduinoxxx/hardware
+That gives the ambit board info to arduino

+THEN use the fork Ambit_SPIFLASH-merged for the firmware

 ### Instructions
 Download Arduino 1.6.0 and then install the ArduinoAddons for Arduino_1.6.0.